A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 \subsubsection{\textbf{RTP}}

-{ } {The Real-time Transport Protocol (RTP)~\nomenclature{RTP}{Real-time Transport Protocol} was first published in 1992~\cite{Schulzrinne1992} and then updated in RFC 1889~\cite{RFC1889}, later obsoleted by RFC 3550~\cite{RFC3550}.
-The newest protocol specification is RFC 8108~\cite{RFC8108} published in 2017.
-RTP is an application layer transport protocol that provides end-to-end network transport functions to supports live, on-demand, and interactive multimedia applications.
+{ } {The Real-time Transport Protocol~(RTP)~\nomenclature{RTP}{Real-time Transport Protocol} is an application layer transport protocol to support live, on-demand, and interactive multimedia applications.
 Next, we highlight more properties of the protocol, and then we survey multipath works based on RTP.\\

-\textbf{RTP Properties. } Although RTP is designed to run over UDP, it could also carry data over other transport protocols such as TCP or SCTP.} Another property of RTP is that it can be used in conjunction with the RTP Control Protocol (RTCP) to send monitored information and QoS parameters periodically.
-RTP also can be used in conjunction with other protocols, such as Real-time Streaming Protocol (RTSP)~\nomenclature{RTSP}{Real-time Streaming Protocol}~\cite{schulzrinne1998real}, which is used to control multimedia playback.
+\textbf{RTP properties.}~Although RTP is designed to run over UDP, it could also carry data over other transport protocols, such as TCP or SCTP.} Another property of RTP is that it can be used in conjunction with the RTP Control Protocol~(RTCP) to send monitored information and QoS parameters periodically.
+RTP also can be used in conjunction with other protocols, such as Real-time Streaming Protocol~(RTSP)~\nomenclature{RTSP}{Real-time Streaming Protocol}~\cite{schulzrinne1998real}, which is used to control multimedia playback.
 A big problem of RTP, running over UDP, is that it lacks congestion control and it is unfair to give room to other flows.
-There is also no guarantee of reliable delivery and it needs a method to protect high priority frames (I-frames).
-Furthermore, a challenge to improve RTP to support multipath streaming is that RTP establishes at the media session level and receiver reports per media (video or audio) flow~\cite{singh2013mprtp}. \\
+There is also no guarantee of reliable delivery and it needs a method to protect high priority frames~(I-frames).
+Furthermore, a challenge to improve RTP to support multipath streaming is that RTP establishes at the media session level and receiver reports per media~(video or audio) flow~\cite{singh2013mprtp}. \\

-\textbf{{Multipath support.} } Multiflow Real-Time Transport Protocol (MRTP)~\cite{mao2006mrtp}, Multipath RTP (MPRTP)~\cite{singh2013mprtp} and Multipath Real-Time Transport Protocol Based on Application-Level Relay (MPRTP-AR)~\cite{Lei2017MPRTPAR} improved RTP to support multipath video streaming.
+\textbf{{Multipath support.}}~Multiflow Real-Time Transport Protocol (MRTP)~\cite{mao2006mrtp}, Multipath RTP~(MPRTP)~\cite{singh2013mprtp} and Multipath Real-Time Transport Protocol Based on Application-Level Relay~(MPRTP-AR){~\cite{leiwm-avtcore-mprtp-ar-09}} improved RTP to support multipath video streaming.

-The works MRTP and MPRTP are Constant Bit Rate (CBR) approaches.
-Since RTP lacks congestion control, a considerable receiver buffer is required to compensate the different path latencies of RTP streams when playing a CBR video~\cite{singh2015survey}.
-Both MRTP and MPRTP use QoS reports (e.g., sender report and receiver report), similar to RTCP reporting in RTP, to carry periodic per flow and session statistics.
-The time interval between reports is set by the application in MRTP, and can be adapted based on network conditions by the receiver.
+The works MRTP and MPRTP are Constant Bit Rate~(CBR) approaches.
+Since RTP lacks congestion control, a considerable receiver buffer is required to compensate { for} the different path latencies of RTP streams when playing a CBR video~\cite{singh2015survey}.
+Both MRTP and MPRTP use QoS reports, similar to RTCP reporting in RTP, to carry periodic per flow and session statistics.